Doc. Number | Article Title | Effective Date | Version |

 For some creditors like Wells Fargo, it is acceptable to enter the last 4 digits of the account since that is the reference # they use on their settlement letter documents.

-Sometimes, agreements are conducted over the phone/email and a settlement letter has not been generated or sent prior to entering the info into the system.
+Sometimes, agreements are conducted over the phone/email, and a settlement letter has not been generated or sent before entering the info into the system.
 In those cases, we ask that you instruct whoever is setting up the settlement to ask the creditor for their reference # while they are on the call or via the email thread.
 Specifically, the negotiator should be requesting from the creditor, the reference number that they will be printing on the check or ACH payment.
-Since that reference number appears on the payment, it needs to match the information entered in the CRM.
+Since that reference number appears on the payment, it must match the information entered in the CRM.

 What if there isn't a creditor reference # or it's not immediately available

-There may be instances where you need to complete a settlement without a creditor reference #.
-Forth suggests in these cases to use a temporary reference # until a confirmed one is available.
-For example, enter the last 4 digits of the consumer's account # with the word TEMP so that you can ID which entry needs to be later updated on the adjust payments page.
+There may be instances where you need to complete a settlement without a creditor reference number.
+Forth suggests using a temporary reference number until a confirmed one is available.
+For example, enter the last four digits of the consumer's account number with the word TEMP so that you can identify which entry needs to be later updated on the adjust payments page.

-To make updates to the creditor reference field and navigate to the Adjust Settlements page, please refer to the article - Adjusting Settlements.
+To update the creditor reference field and navigate to the Adjust Settlements page, please refer to the article - Adjusting Settlements.

 Article Version History: